 The University and College Union (UCU) for academic, academic-related and senior professional services staff is planning to take industrial action over the Universities Superannuation Scheme (USS) pension scheme.
 Industrial action can take the form of a strike (a concerted stoppage of work/refusal to work) or ‘action short of a strike’ (restricting the activities an employee will undertake, such as refusing to do overtime).

-Following the strike action by UCU in December 2021 and February 2022, in relation to the same issue, this industrial action means some academic, academic-related and senior professional services staff members will not be working in February and March 2020.
-They may also be 'picketing' (a form of protest where staff members congregate) at the entrances of the University; staff on picket lines might want to give you a leaflet or explain the reasons for the strike, but will do so in a peaceful manner.
-Staff have a legally protected right to strike, and have followed strict rules in order for this strike to be legal.
+Following the strike action by UCU in December 2021 and February 2022, in relation to the same issue, this industrial action means some academic, academic-related and senior professional services staff members will not be working from Monday 28 March to Friday 1 April.
+They will also be 'picketing' (a form of protest where staff members congregate) at the entrances of the University; staff on picket lines might want to give you a leaflet or explain the reasons for the strike, but will do so in a peaceful manner.
+Staff have a legally protected right to strike and have followed strict rules in order for this strike to be legal.

 What will the University do to minimise the impact on students?

 We will do everything we can to mitigate the impact of this industrial action on your learning.
-We are working closely with academic departments to identify and implement ways to support you - for example, some staff may upload papers, recorded lectures and links to online resources to cover the content missed.
+We will be working closely with academic departments to identify and implement ways to support you - for example, some staff may upload papers, recorded lectures and links to online resources to cover the content missed.
 In previous industrial action some staff have also rescheduled missed lectures and/or extended coursework deadlines, where Semester dates have allowed, though this is at their discretion.
 Please do let your department know if you have a particular accessibility need in terms of replacement materials.

 We hope to be working closely with the Students' Union to understand students' experience during this process, and to do everything we can to support students.

 We will communicate regularly with you (including updating this FAQ page where necessary) to make sure you are kept informed of any developments.

 What should I do now?